Markel International – Slavery and Human Trafficking Statement for the Financial Year 2020

 Markel International Holdings Limited and its subsidiary undertakings (as defined in s.1162 Companies Act 2006) together is the “Markel International Group”.
 We are an international insurance group which looks after the commercial insurance needs of major businesses, SMEs, professionals and sole traders.
 We underwrite risks in our syndicate at Lloyd’s, and in the London insurance company market.
 Markel Protection Limited provides legal and professional fees insurance cover as well as legal, tax and human resources consultancy.

-We have over 1100 employees worldwide and operate in 17 countries.
+We have over 900 employees and operate in 18 countries.
 We are a part of the Markel Group, and our ultimate parent company, Markel Corporation, is listed on the New York Stock Exchange.

 This statement sets out the steps the above companies have taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.